hechoendrupal/drupal-console-book/en/chains/registering.md

 ```

-If you run drupal list you will see the `build` command listed.
+After adding the command section you should see the new `build` command listed when running the `list` command.